pkpatel001/UniversalPromptStudio/Docs/023_SECURITY.md

 environment-variable, or machine-path fields.
 Authentication values describe a future mechanism but never locate or grant a credential.

-Provider inspection imports no code, performs no network request, and accesses no credentials.
-Runtime provider authentication, secure credential resolution, transport policy, TLS requirements, logging/redaction, and remote-service trust remain deferred.
+At that metadata-only checkpoint, provider inspection imported no code, performed no network request, and accessed no credentials.
+A-004 now supplies the separately host-authored OpenAI Responses policy and Windows credential handling described below; portable manifests still do not carry or grant those capabilities.

 E-014.3 scaffold generation uses the controlled E-009/E-008 pipeline and writes only below one direct child of `Providers/`.
 The generated entry point is